When To See Your Pelvic Floor PT Postpartum

-The postpartum period is an intense time of change for moms, and moms are very frequently in need of ongoing medical support.
+The postpartum period is tender, vulnerable time of change for moms, and moms are very frequently in need of ongoing medical support.

 Pelvic Floor Physical Therapy plays a critical role in helping moms recover from birth and rehabilitate their core system postpartum.